-often render monetary policies ineffective.
+2012).
+EK provide a prototype dynamic stochastic general equilibrium (DSGE) model with incomplete financial markets and debt constraints to show that a sudden reduction in debt limits triggered by a credit crunch can explain the Great Depression and some long-standing puzzles, such as debt deflation and the liquidity trap, that often render monetary policies ineffective.
 In the EK model, because consumption demand depends on debt limits, a debt crisis can depress aggregate demand.
 Since debts are set in nominal terms, when the aggregate price falls, the real burden of the debt increases, further depressing consumption demand.
 Moving the economy away from the recessionary spiral requires a sharp reduction in the real interest rate to stimulate aggregate demand.
 However, if the nominal rate is already at its zero lower bound, further reduction in the real rate by expansionary monetary policies becomes impossible because of deflation, thus making fiscal policies the best alternative to reviving aggregate demand.

 Our model complements the EK model in several important aspects: (i) Their model focuses on debts, whereas we focus on fixed production costs as an alternative mechanism for generating the liquidity trap and market-coordination failures.
-The need for an alternative mechanism is obvious because not all recessions are related to debt crises (such as the one experienced in China and Russia in 2008-9). (ii) In the EK model, recessions and underemployment are highly transitory phenomena; they occur only after a sufficiently large exogenous shock to the debt limit and do not persist longer than the duration of the shocks.
+The need for an alternative mechanism is obvious because not all recessions are related to debt crises (such as the one experienced in China and Russia in 2008-09). (ii) In the EK model, recessions and underemployment are highly transitory phenomena; they occur only after a sufficiently large exogenous shock to the debt limit and do not persist longer than the duration of the shocks.
 In contrast, recessions and underemployment in our model can be highly persistent because market-coordination failure is a Nash equilibrium in the model.
-Thus, our model can shed light on jobless recoveries and the persistence of recessions without relying on large exogenous and permanent shocks to debt limits, technologies or preferences. (iii) EK do not model asset prices and capital accumulation; therefore, their model is silent on the long standing puzzle of high correlation between asset price crashes and high unemployment (as well as weak investment demand), which we argue are key for Keynes's (1936) analysis of recessions and economic recoveries based on firms' animal spirits. (iv) Finally, we provide an empirical case study for the effectiveness of fiscal stimulus programs in China during the worldwide Great Recession.
+Thus, our model can shed light on jobless recoveries and the persistence of recessions without relying on large exogenous and permanent shocks to debt limits, technologies, or preferences. (iii) EK do not model asset prices and capital accumulation; therefore, their model is silent on the high correlation puzzle between asset price crashes and high unemployment (as well as weak investment demand), which we argue are key for Keynes's (1936) analysis of recessions and economic recoveries based on firms' animal spirits. (iv) Finally, we provide an empirical case study for the effectiveness of fiscal stimulus programs in China during the worldwide Great Recession.